• Resources

 Key Deductions from Gross Salary

-Gross salary, which is part of CTC, refers to the total amount of income received in a given month before deducting any deductions.
-But gross salary isn’t what workers are paid, because certain deductions are made to meet requirements of the law and company policies.
+Gross salary, which is part of CTC, refers to the total monthly salary before statutory deductions.
+But gross salary isn’t what workers are paid, because certain deductions are made to meet the requirements of the law and company policies.
 These are deductions that impact the taxable salary and include:

-Income Tax (TDS): The employer must pay Tax at Source (TDS) depending on the employee’s rate of taxation.
+Income Tax (TDS): The employer deducts Tax Deducted at Source (TDS) from the employee’s salary based on the applicable tax slab.
 TDS is charged once a month after discounting for any tax-saving claims made by the employee.
 This ensures compliance with the annual income tax filing deadline.

 Professional Tax (PT): Professional tax is a state tax levied on workers working in excess of a certain limit.
-Rates vary state by state and typically range from 200 to 2,500 per year.
-Monthly PT deductions are deducted towards state government funds.
+Rates vary state by state and typically range from ₹200 to ₹2,500 per year.
+Monthly PT is deducted from salary and remitted to the state government.

 Example: PT in Maharashtra may be ₹200/month for certain rank categories, which would mean an overall deductibility of ₹2,400 annually.